hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

 of the class name of the object it is told to operate on.
 If no such method is implemented, a search is made up the class hierarchy of the given object until a method is found.
 If no method is found an error is raised.

+We then use the label provider to produce output:

+    provider = LabelProvider.new
+    puts provider.label(3)

 We can now add methods as needed to create labels for all kinds of objects.